-What you must pay when Services that are covered for you you get these services Over-the-Counter (OTC) Items You pay \$0.
-You are entitled to a quarterly allowance of \$200 for OTC drugs and supplies listed in the OTC catalog.
+Services that are covered for you What you must pay when you get these services Over-the-Counter (OTC) Items You are entitled to a quarterly allowance of \$200 for OTC drugs and supplies listed in the OTC catalog.
 Items such as aspirin, vitamins, cold and cough preparations, and bandages are covered under this benefit.
 Items such as cosmetics and food supplements are not covered under this benefit.
-The OTC catalog and ordering instructions are available online at blueshieldca.com/medicareOTC.
-You can order items by phone at (888) 628-2770 [TTY: 711], Monday to Friday between 9 a.m. and 5 p.m. or online at blueshieldca.com/medicareOTC.
+You pay \$0.
+The OTC catalog and ordering instructions are available online at blueshieldca.com/medicareOTC .
+You can order items by phone at (888) 628-2770 [TTY: 711], Monday to Friday between 9 a.m. and 5 p.m. or online at blueshieldca.com/medicareOTC .
 Orders will be shipped to you at no extra charge.
 Please allow approximately 14 business days for delivery.
 This benefit becomes effective the first day of each quarter (January 1, April 1, July 1, and October 1).
 You can place two orders per quarter and cannot roll over your unused allowance into the next quarter.
 Some limitations apply.
 Refer to the OTC Items Catalog for more information.
 Services do not apply to the plan's maximum out-of-pocket limit.

-Partial hospitalization services

-"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.

-Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.
+Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+You pay 20% coinsurance for Medicare-covered services.
+If you are eligible for full Medi-Cal benefits and services, you pay nothing.
+Note : Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service. , , , puj noumig.